UnfinishedStuff/MCP9808/README.md

 # MCP9808

 This is a library for running the MCP9808 temperature sensor from Adafruit, including all (?) of the features from the datasheet.
-It currently has a script for running the sensor off a PC from [an I2CDriver](https://i2cdriver.com/), scripts for the Raspberry Pi and CircuitPython are planned.
+It currently has versions for running the sensor off a PC from [an I2CDriver](https://i2cdriver.com/), from a Raspberry Pi GPIO header and for running on CircuitPython boards.
 I may or may not write one for Arduino C.

+# Current state

+The library is feature complete (?), but hasn't been extensively tested beyond messing around with it when I get a free evening.
+Bugs may appear, and I can think of ways it could be written more elegantly.

+Just FYI: if you constantly get the same temperature reading make sure you haven't set the shutdown bit to `1`.
+That has caught me out.

 # Basic use of the script